Conservation of angular momentum on a single-photon level

 OAM conservation in SPDC is intuitively understood as the transfer of the topological charge of a photon from the strong coherent pump field to a photon pair.
 Since the OAM of a light beam is given by $\hbar \ell$ per photon, the photon-number fluctuations inevitably associated with a strong coherent pump field also imply fluctuations of the overall OAM.
 Hence, SPDC experiments using a classical pump can only witness the conservation of the average OAM in the pump field.
 In this scenario, a natural question arises: How is it possible to confirm that each quantum of OAM is in fact conserved in the SPDC process?

-Here, we address this question by realising an SPDC experiment where the pump field is in an angular momentum eigenstate, i.\,e., a single twisted photon.
-In revisiting the symmetries of SPDC and the correlation of the associated modes carrying OAM, we confirm that the conservation of OAM indeed holds on the single photon level and not only for an ensemble average.
-Despite the extremely low count rates that result from the necessity of using bulk nonlinear crystals with low conversion efficiencies, we present experiments that verify the conservation of OAM for pump photons with up to two quanta of OAM.
+In revisiting the symmetries of SPDC and the correlation of the associated modes carrying OAM, we confirm that the conservation of OAM indeed holds on the single-photon level and not only for an ensemble average.
+Despite the extremely low count rates that result from the necessity of using bulk nonlinear crystals with low conversion efficiencies instead of waveguides, we present experiments that verify the conservation of OAM for pump photons with up to two quanta of OAM.
 To further support our results, we compare measured OAM correlations with those obtained using a classical pump field and confirm that there is no measurable difference.
-Our work does not only demonstrate that the conservation of OAM holds on the fundamental quantum level, but it sets the stage for future research studies of high-dimensional entanglement generation, multi-partite entanglement invoking all degrees of freedom of light, and studies of structured light in nonlinear optics in the quantum domain.
+Finally, we present indications that the generated photons are entangled.
+Hence, our work not only demonstrates OAM conservation at the fundamental quantum level but, owing to the use of bulk crystals instead of waveguides, also paves the way for heralded spatially-entangled photon pair sources and high-dimensionally entangled three-partite photonic states invoking all degrees of freedom of light.

 \textit{Fundamentals.}\textemdash In SPDC, an input pump field ($p$) in state $|\psi_p\rangle$ is down-converted into signal ($s$) and idler ($i$) photons.
-This nonlinear interaction is described by a time-dependent Hamiltonian~\cite{walborn2010spatial,karan2020phase}
+Neglecting the tensor nature of the crystal and by that walk-off effects, the nonlinear interaction is described by a time-dependent Hamiltonian~\cite{walborn2010spatial,karan2020phase}

-where $\text{h.c.}$ denotes the Hermitian conjugate and the positive-frequency part of the electric field operator of field $j=p,s,i$ is given by
+where $\text{h.c.}$ denotes the Hermitian conjugate and $\chi^{(2)}$ the spatially dependent nonlinear susceptibility of the medium.
+The positive-frequency part of the electric field operator of field $j=p,s,i$ is given by